saezlab/Covid19/runCARNIVAL.md

 activity scores from **Dorothea** obtained in the previous script to run **CARNIVAL**.
 In addition, CARNIVAL requires a prior knoledge network that would be obtained from **Omnipath** via OmnipathR.
-CARNIVAL is launched using different assumptions for the two condiitons under study:
+CARNIVAL is launched using different assumptions for the four condiitons under
+study:

   - Human lung epithelial cells (NHBE): mock treated vs infected with SARS-CoV-2.